 We’ve all made mistakes.
 But it’s most important that we learn from those mistakes, and then strive to never let them happen again.

-A version of this post originally appeared on True Love Dates on December 30, 2017.
+This post originally appeared on True Love Dates on December 26th, 2019.
 Used by permission.

 “Almost every conceivable problem we run into today can be traced to a breakdown in our relationships.
 This book is an amazing tool that can bring healing, joy, and depth at so many levels!
 I know it did for me.”

 —Jefferson Bethke, New York Times bestselling author of Jesus > Religion and To Hell with the Hustle

 And Check out Debra’s Love + Relationships Podcast on iTunes or wherever you get your podcasts:

 DEBRA FILETA is a Licensed Professional Counselor, national speaker, relationship expert, and author of Choosing Marriage and True Love Dates, and Love In Every Season.
 She’s also the host of the hotline style Love + Relationships Podcast.
 Her popular relationship advice blog, TrueLoveDates.com, reaches millions of people with the message of healthy relationships.
 Connect with her on Facebook, Instagram, or Twi